smarter-sh/community/committee-code-of-conduct/incident-process.md

 Before beginning investigation on an incident, members can recuse from (or refuse to pass judgement on) an incident if they feel a relationship with someone in the incident may hinder impartiality or create a perception of impropriety with respect to individuals involved in the reported incident.
 Some examples of reasons a Code of Conduct Committee member might recuse themselves are:

 - Direct reporting relationships, or company work relationships that would cause the investigation to appear inappropriate
-- Close working relationships in the Kubernetes community, for example co-leading a SIG with the reporter or someone else mentioned in the report
+- Close working relationships in the Smarter community, for example co-leading a SIG with the reporter or someone else mentioned in the report

 If all members of the Code of Conduct Committee felt the need to recuse themselves from an incident, the incident would be handled by our thid party mediator.